ITR.temperature_score

 The input data frame, anonymized

-_calculate_s1s2_score(self, data: pandas.DataFrame) pandas.DataFrame
+_calculate_s1s2_score(data: pandas.DataFrame) pandas.DataFrame

 Calculate the combined S1S2 score each combination of company_id, time_frame and scope.
 If it was possible på calculate individual S1 and S2 scores, then we calculate the aggregated S1S2 score.